-The curiosity surrounds the premise of the video.
+Curiosity surrounds the premise of the video.
 Partly shot documentary-style, it follows Maroon 5 as they spend a day crashing a bunch of weddings.
-The newlyweds' reactions to one of the world's biggest bands performing for their big day are priceless.
+The newly-weds' reactions to one of the world's biggest bands performing for their big day are priceless.

 When The National quizzed singer Adam Levine about the video in 2015, he confirmed it was partly staged.
 “I do want to clear up something about the video,” he says.
 “Half of the weddings we crashed and the other half were set up.
 We did that to cover our bases and to make sure we had all the footage.
 I would say 65 per cent of the video was real.
 It was crazy and a lot of fun.”